-One of the most invaluable life-saving skills a concealed carrier can learn is weak handed shooting.
+One of the most valuable life-saving skills a concealed carrier can learn is weak-handed shooting.

-Good question.
-The biggest reason to learn how to shoot weak handed is in case you are ever forced into a situation where your strong handed is injured beyond the point of use.
-Considering violent events it’s very much in the realm of possibility that your dominant hand can become injured and compromised.
+The biggest reason to learn how to shoot weak-handed is in case you are ever forced into a situation where your strong hand is injured beyond the point of use.

-Being a skilled with both hands isn’t just something to do, it’s part of the responsibility of knowing how to use your weapon safely and responsibly.
+Having the ability to use both hands is part of the responsibility of knowing how to use your weapon safely and responsibly.

 Weak handed Shooting Techniques